 100 Grade Appeals

-When a student becomes aware of a final grade that is believed to be incorrect, the student may appeal the final grade received in the course.
-The student shall initiate the appeal process as soon as possible following the receipt or electronic posting of the grade.
-The appeal process shall be initiated no later than 30 days after the end of that semester and must be resolved within 120 days following the initiation of the appeal.
+When a student becomes aware of a final grade that is believed to be incorrect, the student may appeal the final grade received in a course.
+The appeal process shall be initiated by the student as soon as possible following the receipt of the grade, but shall be initiated no later than 30 calendar days after grades are posted, and must be resolved within 120 calendar days following the initiation of the appeal.